CharlesTaylor7/open-weather-dashboard/README.md

 Since this a solo project the CI configuration is setup for `main` only.
 If this were a team project the CI, (but not the deployments), would be setup to run for Pull requests.

-## Implementation Notes
+## Implementation Notes / Known Defects

-As this is an MVP, I elected to omit things that are supported by the Open Weather API, but weren't requested in the project description:
+In the interest of time, I elected to omit things that would be nice to have but weren't required.

-- The first city matching the search terms is used.
-There is no way for the user to disambiguate results.
 - Temperatures are in Farenheit, can't request Celsius currently.
+- The search query doesn't handle abbreviated state codes. e.g.
+  "Chattanooga, Tennessee", or "Chattanooga" yields search results.
+  "Chattanooga, TN" yields no results.

 ## Import style